SketchyMaze/guidebook/docs/profile-directory.md

 # Profile Directory

-Project: Doodle stores your user-created levels and custom doodads in your operating system's profile directory for your account.
+Sketchy Maze stores your user-created levels and custom doodads in your operating system's profile directory for your account.

 This will typically be found at the following locations based on your platform: